aszatrowski/predicting-cdiff/README.md

         * Sex
     * Prior C. diff
     * Days elapsed since admission
+        * **Very important note:** Ab admin times only have day resolution, whereas admit times have minute resolution.
+If Abs were administered on admission day, the time comes out negative (e.g. 00:00 - 13:41).
+For now, I have rounded them up to zero.
     * TYPE of antibiotic
         * Classify each antibiotic instance into its class
         * Then pivot_wider to get a binary column for each class